Understanding Aadhaar vs. VID: Key Differences

 What is Aadhaar?

 Your Virtual ID is temporary.
-It stays valid until you generate a new one, which then makes the previous one invalid.
+When a new VID is generated, the previous one is automatically invalidated.

 You May Also Like